Events

 Meet our Speakers: Sarah Finnigan

-Sarah Finnegan is an Education Outreach Lead Officer at the University of Leeds.
+Sarah Finnigan is an Education Outreach Lead Officer at the University of Leeds.
 As such she has strategic oversight for the HE outreach activity in the North West and Isle of Man.
-As part of the role, Sarah co-leads on the university’s commitment to the GTRSB into HE Pledge.
+As part of the role, Sarah co-leads on the university’s commitment to the Gypsy, Roma, Traveller, Showmen and Boater into HE Pledge.
 Sarah has worked in access and outreach for over nine years, in both the HE sector and the third sector.

 Meet our Speakers: Louise Crabtree

-Louise is Educational Engagement Lead Officer working in access and outreach at the University of Leeds and co-leads on the university’s commitment to the GTRSB into HE Pledge.
+Louise Crabtree is Educational Engagement Lead Officer working in access and outreach at the University of Leeds and co-leads on the university’s commitment to the Gypsy, Roma, Traveller, Showmen and Boater into HE Pledge.

 Meet our Speakers: Chris Derbyshire